khalidegeh7/startup-ideas/README.md

 # Startup Ideas

-A Next.js (App Router) demo: curated “startup idea” listings with search, filters, a Brickly-inspired long-form layout, and a sample investor-style summary block.
+A Next.js (App Router) demo: curated “startup idea” listings with search, filters, a long-form layout, and a sample investor-style summary block.

 ## Prerequisites